charmplusplus/charm/README.md

 on past and present research, is at https://charm.cs.illinois.edu

-For questions, comments, suggestions, improvements, or bug reports, please contact us on our GitHub, https://github.com/UIUC-PPL/charm
+For questions, comments, suggestions, improvements, or bug reports, please create an issue or discussion on our GitHub, https://github.com/UIUC-PPL/charm

 ## Authors